An engagement party is a brilliant way to get all your family and friends together to kick off the celebrations for your exciting news.

 READ MORE: The Best Engagement Gifts for the Happy Couple

-READ MORE: 23 Things to Give Up Now That You’re Engaged
+READ MORE: 13 Things That Happen After Getting Engaged

 READ MORE: Fun & Creative Engagement Announcement Ideas

-As a rule we’d say people will assume they’re invited to your wedding if they’re invited to the engagement celebrations, so just bear that in mind when you’re planning.
+As a rule we’d say people will assume they’re invited to your wedding if they’re invited to the engagement celebrations, so start by drawing up a preliminary guest list for your wedding.

 READ MORE: 23 Accessories Every Bride-To-Be Needs